lit/lit-element/docs/_guide/templates.md

 #### Use named slots

-To assign a light DOM child to a specific slot, ensure that the child's `slot` attribute matches the slot's `name` attribute:
+To assign a child to a specific slot, ensure that the child's `slot` attribute matches the slot's `name` attribute:

 ```js
 render(){